XK9274/pico-8-wrapper-miyoo/README.md

 <a name="changelog"></a>
 ## Changelog

+### v0.8.1
+- performance pass, FPS now more stable
+- added 2 new bezels from u/hippotgfc
+- bezels added by @Pogeba and @LiquidDream in #5 and #3
+- add a config file fixer function to launch.sh (to fix black screen at launch)
+- fix volume down key ghosting last input

 ### v0.8
 - Display mode shortcut added -> SELECT + R1 will toggle between scaled, fullscreen, native output (384x384 from pico-8) (which also has its own bezel selection).
 - Frame time adjustments.